 The developer then proposed a stock car racing circuit on the land.
 When council decided that would be too noisy for nearby residents, the developer put the land up for sale.
 PICS members then quickly put down a deposit, securing the land, with the legals being done pro bono by another member.
 The Australian Conservation Foundation was asked to be a conduit for tax deductible donations toward the land purchase.
 About half the money was raised, and after intense lobbying to the government by various PICS members, the government agreed to take over the land purchase, and once finalised the land became a reserve, now known as “Conservation Hill”.

-The next issue discussed was Summerland Peninsula.
-Christine was on the Penguin Reserve Committee of Management which made the decision to buy back the Summerland Estate.
-This was because the urban pressures – traffic, dogs, cats, buildings – were resulting in a decrease of the Little Penguin population there.
+The next issue discussed was Summerlands Peninsula.
+Christine was on the Penguin Reserve Committee of Management which made the decision to buy back the Summerlands Estate.
+This was because the urban pressures – traffic, dogs, cats, buildings – were resulting in a decrease of the penguin population.
 The conservation minister at the time, Joan Kirner, was very supportive as she was a firm believer in habitat protection being all important for the protection of species.
 She not only put money towards the start of the buy-back, but also towards penguin research, so more than the C/ee could have hoped for.
-The Minister and the Premier, John Cain, arrived at Summerland for the big announcement, and were met by placard-waving locals calling them “Nazis” and telling them to “Go Home”, “Hands Off”, etc. It was quite a shock to them, and John Cain declared he would never come to Phillip Island again.
+The Minister and the Premier, John Cain, arrived at Summerlands for the big announcement, and were met by placard-waving locals calling them “Nazis” and telling them to “Go Home”, “Hands Off”, etc. It was quite a shock to them, and John Cain declared he would never come to Phillip Island again.
 But eventually the residents and holiday-home owners came around, as successive governments of both persuasions continued to fund the buy-back, and home owners were getting market value for their properties, allowing them to move to other parts of the island.
 The buy-back was completed in 2010.

 Apart from completely urbanising what was farmland with waterbird habitat, this development would have involved high concrete walls going across the beach and out into the sea some 50 metres to keep the mouth of the creek open and the canal navigable for the residents’ boats.
 This would mean the beach would be lost to users – many of whom were families – and that the natural flow of sand along the beach would be completely disrupted, causing erosion from Red Rocks to Cowes.
 This was on the advice of coastal geomorphologist, Eric Bird.